compusciencing/compusciencing.github.io/_posts/2023-09-20-makingcs-education.md

 Look back at your pre-unit prompt.
 To what extent did you learn the things you said you wanted to during this unit?

+> I am very pleased with the time I spent in the maker space and the two projects that I completed (with the help of my daughter).
+I accomplished the learning objectives I set for myself.

 Did you spend (at least) 6 hours a week on focused work for this class?

+> Yes, easily.
+Time goes quickly working with the 3D printer and electronics.

 In what ways did your learning look like you expected?
 In what ways did things go differently?

+> Surprisingly, less frustration than I expected.
+I was pretty lucky with my 3D print based on what I've seen on Discord.
+Otherwise, I am a "seasoned" enough student to know what to expect.

 Reflect on your experience sharing your work with others.
 How did it feel?
 Did you get ideas you hadn’t thought of before?